tarka/xcp/README.md

 ** `cp`: ~6.9s
 ** `xcp`: ~7.4s

-To give an idea of how difficult meaningful benchmarks are, the reason `fstrim` is run each time is that without it there is huget

 ### NFS copy

 `xcp` uses `copy_file_range`, which is filesystem aware.
-On NFSv4 this will result in the copy occuring server-side rather than tranferring across the network.
+On NFSv4 this will result in the copy occurring server-side rather than transferring across the network.
 For large files this can be a significant win:

 * Single 4.1GB file on NFSv4 mount